rackhamsauer/Project_4/README.md

 With the aid of our model, we can battle back the threat of bots on Twitter.

 ### Project Question
-Can we predict the rates at with new Bot accounts are created on Twitter by using a machine learning model?
+Can we predict the rates at which new Bot accounts are created on Twitter by using a machine learning model?

 ### Index